coxandrew/sewickleyunplugged/values.md

 ## Phone-Free Schools

-Collaborate to encourage all Sewickley-area schools to become completely personal electronic device and social media free.
+Collaborate to encourage all PA schools to become completely personal electronic device and social media free.